A relative mass cocycle and the mass of asymptotically hyperbolic manifolds

 Now one may turn around the line of argument and define sections of the tractor bundle as equivalence classes of quadruples consisting of a metric in the conformal class and sections of $\Cal E[1]$, $\Cal E_a[1]$ and $\Cal E[-1]$ with respect to the equivalence relation defined in \eqref{trac-transf}.
 Recall that the behavior of the Schouten tensor under a conformal change is given by

-Using this, direct computations show that the definitions in \eqref{trac-met} and \eqref{trac-conn} are independent of the choice of metric, so they give rise to a well defined bundle metric and linear connection on the resulting bundle.
-That this cannot directly done in a point-wise manner is a consequence of the fact that tractors are more complicated geometric objects than tensors, since the action of conformal isometries in a point depends on the two-jet of the isometry in that point.
+Using this, direct computations show that the definitions in \eqref{trac-met} and \eqref{trac-conn} are independent of the choice of metric, so they give rise to a well-defined bundle metric and linear connection on the resulting bundle.
+That this cannot be done in individual points is a consequence of the fact that tractors are more complicated geometric objects than tensors, since the action of conformal isometries in a point depends on the two-jet of the isometry in that point.
 To come to a point-wise construction, one would have to use 1-jets of metrics in the conformal class instead.

 In the above discussion we have assumed that $n\geq 3$.
 Indeed, it is well known that conformal structures in dimension two behave quite differently from higher dimensions.
 In particular, they do not allow an equivalent description in term of a normal Cartan geometry or of tractors.
 Still we can obtain boundary tractors as follows.
 Note first, that associating to a conformal structure a tractor bundle and a tractor metric via formulae \eqref{trac-transf} and \eqref{trac-met} works without problems in dimension two.
 This observation is already sufficient for most of our results, where we just need a vector bundle canonically associated to some structure on the boundary.
 Now one view into the different behavior in dimension two is seen by the fact that the definition of the Schouten tensor $\Rho_{ab}$ via the Ricci curvature breaks down.
 While there are other ways to understand the Schouten tensor it is nevertheless true that on a 2 dimensional Riemannian manifold there is no natural tensor that transforms conformally according to (\ref{Rho-transf}).
 Thus one cannot use \eqref{trac-conn} to associate to a conformal structure a canonical connection on the tractor bundle.